harryheros/linuxtools/README.md

 - `-d` without a version defaults to Debian 12
 - `-u` without a version defaults to Ubuntu 24.04

-⚠️ DATA LOSS WARNING
+⚠ DATA LOSS WARNING

-This script will completely wipe the target system disk and reinstall the operating system.
+This script will completely erase the primary system disk and reinstall the operating system.

-All partitions and data on the selected primary disk will be permanently erased.
+All existing partitions and data will be permanently destroyed.

 ---